garciajordy/WFA-Conference-Platform/README.md

 # World Flair Association

-> This is a project where i created a conference page for flair bartending.
+> This is a project where I created a conference page for flair bartending.

 ### Home Page
 | ![screenshot](assets/main-mobile-top.PNG) | ![screenshot](assets/Main-desktop-top.PNG) |